 It’s hard to think of any organization that does not need an online hub to bring their people together.
-For higher education, the need is critical: not only to make good on their promise of “the network”, but because alumni satisfaction and engagement affects their rankings.
+For higher education it is critical - not only to make good on their promise of “the network”, but because alumni satisfaction and engagement affects their rankings.
 An alumni community online builds your brand, allows you to easily measure engagement, gives you a powerful marketing platform, and reduces the long term revenue loss from losing touch with your alumni.
 And that doesn't even address the benefits to your alumni.

-Schools have been slow to transition from static and printed directories and higher education in general isn't famous for being 'early adopters'.
+Schools have been slow to transition from static online directories and higher education in general isn't famous for being 'early adopters'.
 But one positive aspect of the unprecedented financial pressures they face is that it accelerates innovation:

 - Culture changes are driven by new hires who understand young alumni and the ways they want to connect.

 - Staff consolidation reduces bureaucracy.